Table of Contents

 As an example: We will look to merge major global product delivery chains like Federal Express, USPS, Amazon, Walmart, etc… into one global logistical product delivery chain.
 We will have to evaluate which systems works the best and then combine, replace of upgrade, or replace them into one global system; and then recycle, upgrade, or reassign the other resources and infrastructure.
 At the very beginning it will be more like, let’s just hook them together so they can just all talk, and then we can upgrade and integrate them once that all gets figured out.

 Once that process it done then we will be looking to create a whole new system from scratch to manage and coordinate the global cybernated system.
 Then we will replace the old patchworked systems with the new cybernated one.

 A huge part of Sustainability is trying to ensure that as much of the needs for a community are manufactured or produced as locally as possible.
-To start we will want to know what surpluses there are and what deficiencies there are (which the GRS will tell us) in each and every community, and then we can realign local production to serve that local community as mush as possible.
-Here is a great example of how this will be approached:
+To start, we will want to know what surpluses there are and what deficiencies there are (which the GRS will tell us) in each and every community, and then we can realign local production to serve that local community as much as possible.

 A great example of this process will be local food production.
-Most likely, especially on a county level most food production is probably being shipped all over the state, country, or even internationally for processing and/or final destination because it was more profitable to do so; and are not used locally as much which is criminal and a complete waste of resources too.
+Most likely, especially on a county level most food production is probably being shipped all over the state, country, or even internationally for processing and/or final destination because it was more profitable to do so; and are not used locally which is criminal, and a complete waste of resources too.

 For all communities we will look to completely localize all production.
 Local food production will be realigned to serve their local communities as much as possible which will save an incredible amount of time, freshness, and resources.
 If there is a deficiency in some foods, then we will build urban vertical farms to help make up what food production was missing, which will also allow us to start to free up some of that farm land to allow it to be rewilded.
 This process will also work well with sustainable energy production too.